AndreaCrotti/flight-comm/README.md

 ```

 This will remove any flight events for the given `plane-id` at the given `timestamp`.
 If no matching flight event is found, nothing is deleted.
-If multiple matching flight events
-are found, they will all be deleted.

 ### 4. Get Flight Status